keptn-contrib/artifacthub/helm/0.1.0/README.md

   --set remoteControlPlane.autoDetect.enabled="true",remoteControlPlane.topicSubscription="${TASK_SUBSCRIPTION}",remoteControlPlane.api.token="",remoteControlPlane.api.hostname="",remoteControlPlane.api.protocol=""
 ```

-**In case you have installed helm-service, please uninstall it**
+**If you have installed helm-service, please uninstall it**
 ```bash
 helm uninstall jmeter-service -n keptn
 ```

-### Step 2: Make sure your project is setup properly with the right tasks
+### Step 2: Make sure your project is set up properly with the right tasks.

 While technically not part of the installation instructions, it is worthwhile to mention the coupling between Keptn's shipyard file, and the respective Cloud Event Types configured for Job-Executor-Service.